QData/TextAttack/README.md

 ### Models and Datasets

-We've included a few models trained on classification datasets that you can download and run out-of-the-box.
+We've included a few pretrained models that you can download and run out-of-the-box.
 However, TextAttack is model agnostic!
 Anything that overrides \_\_call\_\_, takes in tokenized text, and outputs probabilities works.

 ### Attacks